Neuchâtel: Modern Neuchâtel

-At the turn of the 19th century, the King of Prussia was defeated by Napoleon I and was forced to give up Neuchâtel in order to keep Hanover.
+At the beginning of the 19th century, Prussia sought to obtain Hanover whilst still maintaining neutrality and abstaining from the wars waged by Napoleon.
+Frederick William III had hoped that Prussia could receive the Electorate of Hanover from France only after the event of a British defeat and a resulting treaty, lest Prussia be forced to enter war alongside France against Britain over the territory, with which Britain had been in personal union since 1714.
+To achieve these aims of receiving Hanover with a simultaneous preservation of neutrality, Prussia offered to give up certain exclaves to the French, however, Napoleon exploited Prussia's politically isolated position and forced Prussia to give up more than had been hoped, partake in the Continental Blockade, and to officially annex Hanover in the Treaty of Paris on 15 February 1806, resulting in the cession of the principality of Neuchâtel to Napoleon.
 Napoleon's field marshal, Berthier, became Prince of Neuchâtel, building roads and restoring infrastructure, but never actually setting foot in his domain.
 After the fall of Napoleon, Frederick William III of Prussia reasserted his rights by proposing that Neuchâtel be linked with the other Swiss cantons (to exert better influence over all of them).
-On September 12, 1814, Neuchâtel became the capital of the 21st canton, but also remained a Prussian principality.
-It took a bloodless revolution in the decades following for Neuchâtel to shake off its princely past and declare itself, on March 1, 1848, a republic within the Swiss Confederation.
+On 12 September 1814, Neuchâtel became the capital of the 21st canton, but also remained a Prussian principality.
+It took a bloodless revolution in the decades following for Neuchâtel to shake off its princely past and declare itself, on 1 March 1848, a republic within the Swiss Confederation.
 Prussia yielded its claim to the canton following the 1856–1857 Neuchâtel Crisis.

 On 1 January 2021 the former municipalities of Corcelles-Cormondrèche, Peseux and Valangin merged into the municipality of Neuchâtel.
 Corcelles-Cormondrèche was first mentioned in the historical record in 1092 as Curcellis.
 Around 1220 it was mentioned as Cormundreschi.
 Peseux was first mentioned in 1195 as apud Pusoz though this comes from a 15th-century copy of an earlier document.
 In 1278 it was mentioned as de Posoys.
 Valangin was first mentioned in 1241 as de Valengiz.